lhotari/pulsar-release-validation/README.md

 - 4 CPU cores / 8 virtual CPUs
 - 30GB of disk space (choose larger size for better performance)

-##### Creating a VM in GCP
+The instructions below provide specifics for GCP, but similar approaches can be used on AWS and Azure with their respective CLI tools and VM offerings.

-On GCP, `e2-highcpu-8` with 200GB of pd-ssd disk space is a good choice for running the validation script. (about $0.24 hourly rate)
+### Creating a VM in GCP {#gcp-vm-creation}

-The 200GB disk space is used due to better disk I/O performance of larger disks.
+On GCP, `e2-highcpu-8` with 200GB of pd-ssd disk space is a good choice for running the validation script (about $0.24 hourly rate).

-You can create the VM in the GCP web console or using the command line.
+The 200GB disk space is recommended due to better disk I/O performance of larger disks.

-For command line creation of the VM in GCP, you need to:
+#### Setting up GCP CLI {#gcp-cli-setup}

 Login and Select Project: